 Thinner curtains may be easy to maintain, but they aren’t as effective in protecting privacy, especially with the breeze.
 Thus, you have to ensure that the windows are closed on windy days.
 This can also result in a hotter bathroom as the steam from hot water gets trapped inside.

-Secondly, titling windows present a different challenge altogether as you’ll have to figure out the ideal rail placement to accommodate the curtains properly.
+Secondly, titling windows presents a different challenge altogether as you’ll have to figure out the ideal rail placement to accommodate the curtains properly.

 Now that you have a fair idea about blinds and curtains, we are sure taking that final call will be somewhat easy.